 Lentils, like all legumes, are small powerhouses that are beneficial to your health.
-Nutrition experts and medicines appreciate them because of their high amount of nutrients headed by a considerable portion of plant protein:
+Nutrition experts and medicines appreciate them because of their high amount of nutrients, fiber and headed by a considerable portion of plant protein:

 25% (25.5 g/0.9 ounces) plant protein per 100 g/3.5 ounces

 This is an impressive ratio!
 No wonder that lentils are especially popular in both vegetarian and vegan kitchens.